-Your supplier and/or stakeholders along the value chain: Have you ever thought about how you could integrate your suppliers into your innovation process?
+Have you ever thought about how you could integrate your suppliers into your innovation process?
 No?
 Well, you should.
 Stakeholders along with the value chain profit when working together.
 At the beginning of the chain, suppliers are often well informed about trends, new patents, and things in their field.
 Thus everyone in the value chain could profit from this knowledge and maybe profit even more by supporting the supplier in adapting certain trends early.
 The better your supplier is in their field, the better your product will be.
 The same is true for the stakeholders that come after you in the chain.
 They know best about the market; they know what they need to be successful, and thus you need to be successful.

 Another possibility would be to tell your value chain about things you plan.
 They have an idea on how to make your idea happen effectively, maybe even saving you time and money.
 The chances are good.

-On the other hand, start-ups are in the position of flexibility, not being bogged down by how things were always done.
+On the other hand, startups are in the position of flexibility, not being bogged down by how things were always done.
 Learning from each other and supporting each other (as an organization, maybe even with financial support) is fruitful for both parties.
-Now, you only need tools for the following purpose: start-up collaboration made easy.
+Now, you only need tools for the following purpose: startup collaboration made easy.

-Experts in their field: Depending on your company and product, there is a good chance that researchers or other experts who don’t work for you exist.
+Depending on your company and product, there is a good chance that researchers or other experts who don’t work for you exist.
 They might work at research facilities or have expert knowledge from personal interests.
 And they could be onto the next big thing disrupting your market.
 Don’t you want to be the first one to know about this?
 Well, there is something you can do.
 Get involved!
 If you talk to people in research, they probably need resources.
 If you have these resources, you can easily be the first one to profit from discoveries.
 Joint forces are beneficial for both sides and accelerate progress.

-Partners you didn’t think of because you don’t know them yet: Of course, having connections with all these partners above, you are on a good path.
+Of course, having connections with all these partners above, you are on a good path.
 However, no matter how good you are at finding and collaborating with partners, there is no guarantee that you will find the right partner at the perfect time.
 Maybe they are out there, and you don’t know it.
 Therefore, opening your company up to and letting others approach you with their ideas is an important part of innovation.
 You can’t build up relationships without knowing your counterpart.
 Hence create visibility for your openness and let them come to you.

-Pair up but Do it Right
+Pair up but Do It Right